Polymer Clay Owl Tutorial

 For most of us, summer is a very different time of year.
 We have different schedules, vacations, warm weather that takes you outside instead of being in your studio.
 Being sensitive to everyone’s needs, for June & July, Christi & I decided to give each of you a little break.
 There are still full tutorials for you to use and to work on … but instead of me teaching most of them, someone else (in today’s case, Christi Friesen) has already written them for you!

-Today’s complete tutorial for your polymer clay owl can be found on Christi’s website (which has recently had an overhaul and is absolutely gorgeous)!
+Today’s complete tutorial for your polymer clay owl can be found on Christi’s website (UPDATE: Christi’s website has been remastered and this project is no longer available).
 Today’s tutorial is to make your own polymer clay owl.
 Owl’s are very popular right now and this project would make a great gift for the nature lover in your life.
 I’m giving mine to two awesome “outdoorsy” people this Christmas!

 Remember that as all the projects before it, today’s project is not just about duplicating Christi’s style, but it is about finding your own voice.
 While my owl takes on Christi’s style, it is still my own.